Body No Body is a set

 live neighbours becomes a live cell, as if by reproduction.

-4 simple rules of the game of life to write my own set of rules to determine if something can be considered part of my body or not - body, no body.
+For Body No Body I wrote my own set of rules to determine if something can be considered part of my body:

-strong physical interaction with the body and the cell does not consist of the
+strong physical interaction with the body and does not consist of the

-2. If the cell has a strong physical interaction with the body and the two parts do not consist of the same
+2. A cell that has a strong physical interaction with the body but does not consist of the same

-3. If the cell has no strong physical interaction with the body and the cell consists of the same material, it is part of the body and the cell ‘’stays alive’’
+3. A cell that has no strong physical interaction with the body but consists of the same material lives on to the next generation.

-4. If the cell has a strong physical interaction with the body and the cell consists of the same material as the body, it expands the boundaries of the body and the
+4. A cell that has a strong physical interaction with the body and consists of the same material as the body expands the boundaries of the body and becomes an extra live cell.

 After creating a configuration of the cells that will be run in the game of life, I let the cells evolve.
 The videos end when the game of life stops, either when there are no cells left, or when when the game gets ‘’stuck’’ in a loop.
 What cells will remain after this game, what cells can survive the rules of this life?